volodymyrhudyma/blog/content/blog/top-5-git-commands-for-experienced-developers.md

 console.log(formattedDate);
 ```

-Suddenly you realize that someone from your team just added a library for handling dates, let's say [dayjs](https://www.npmjs.com/package/dayjs), and created a nice service that can be used in your component.
+Suddenly you realize that someone in your team has just added a date handling library, say [dayjs](https://www.npmjs.com/package/dayjs), and created a nice service that can be used in your component.

-The code is not yet merged to the **main** branch, it is still hanging as a Pull Request in Github, however, it got approved by your colleagues.
+The code is not yet included in the **main** branch, it is still hanging in Github as Pull Request, but has been approved by your colleagues.

 You can either wait for it to be merged, but what if the author is out of the office?

-That's the moment cherry-pick comes into play.
+That's when cherry-pick comes into play.

-Locate the commit that adds date handling service:
+Find the commit that adds the date handling service:

 ![Add Date Service Commit](/img/screenshot-2021-02-07-at-12.14.24.png "Add Date Service Commit")

-Copy its hash (from the URL), navigate to the terminal, and execute the following command:
+Copy its hash (from the URL), navigate to the terminal, and run the following command:

 `git cherry-pick bf6dd0785e7524314a1088a3fabf99b7296458c8`

-See that the command finished successfully:
+See that the command completed successfully:

 ![Cherry Pick In Terminal](/img/screenshot-2021-02-07-at-12.16.22.png "Cherry Pick In Terminal")

-And the changes are applied to your branch and can be used immediately:
+The changes are applied and can be used immediately:

 ```javascript
 import { formatDate } from "./services/DateService";